firasm/Firas-PhD-thesis/Final revisions/tracking_revisions.md

 - [ ] {RR} key question: goal is measuring tumour oxygenation. how do you defend a qualitative

-- [ ] {RR} ICA part: operator chooses number of components? how do you make the decision around n? [why have variable components at all?]

 - [ ] {RR} how do you interpret these components and their meaning, defend the speculation of T variation is it breathing?